fieldtrip/website/workshop/toolkit2020.md

 _We discussed the video recordings with the participants prior to the actual recordings._

-By attending the online zoom sessions, you implicitly give us permission to record these sessions on video.
+By attending the online Zoom sessions, you implicitly give us permission to record these sessions on video.

-We will record the online lectures and the Q&A sessions via Zoom’s local recording function ([see here](https://support.zoom.us/hc/en-us/articles/201362473-Local-Recording)), to enable archiving and sharing (e.g., via the FieldTrip website and YouTube).
+We will record the online lectures and the Q&A sessions via Zoom’s local recording function ([see here](https://support.Zoom.us/hc/en-us/articles/201362473-Local-Recording)), to enable archiving and sharing (e.g., via the FieldTrip website and YouTube).
 We will share at least with all toolkit participants (especially those that cannot attend live), and if the quality is good, also with the wider public FieldTrip community.

 The layout “Shared screen with active speaker” will be used by default during the recording.
 By default, all attendees to the Zoom session will be assigned as co-hosts, and therefore technically would have the right to start recording on their local machines.
 However, as a toolkit participant you are not allowed to make any recordings yourself!